-Pride month is definitely more than just a reason for everyone to post a rainbow picture, gif, or sticker on your social media page.
+Pride Month is about so much more than just posting a rainbow gif or sticker on your social media page.
 It’s about supporting a (very important) human rights cause.
 Now, I’m not saying you shouldn’t post your favorite rainbow, but you should do so much more than that.
 You should use your voice, your privilege, and your gifts to bring more attention to the LGBTQ community.

 I’m never a proponent of going out and buying a bunch of makeup (in fact, I did an entire podcast episode and blog post about capsule makeup bags), but if you are running low on anything, this is a great chance for you to try something out from a smaller brand.
 You’ll probably be surprised at the quality.
 Just because big brands have lots of advertising dollars does not mean the products are any better.